What is an Osteopathic Physician?

 To become a DO, an individual must graduate from one of the nation’s osteopathic medical schools, accredited by the American Osteopathic Association’s Commission on Osteopathic College Accreditation.
 This accreditation is recognized by the U.S. Department of Education.

 The curriculum at osteopathic medical schools consists of four years of academic study.
 Reflecting osteopathic philosophy, the curriculum emphasizes preventive medicine and comprehensive patient care.
 Throughout the curriculum, osteopathic medical students learn to use osteopathic principles and osteopathic manipulative treatment to diagnose illness and treat patients.

-Dr Levy-Gantt also teaches at our nearest medical school , TOURO, which is in Vallejo on Mare Island.
-She is an adjunct faculty member, and sometimes takes students on rotation in her office to teach them about Obstetrics and Gynecology.
+Dr. Levy-Gantt also teaches at our nearest medical school, Touro University California, which is in Vallejo on Mare Island.
+She is an adjunct faculty member, and sometimes takes students on rotation in her office to teach them about obstetrics and gynecology.